JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 ### Conclusion

 By changing how you solve a problem, you get get significant speed improvements.
 We improved the speed of fetching all courses by 8x.
 Going from `5.209` seconds to `0.651` seconds. `5.209 / 0.651 = 8.002`.
+Changing to a compiled language like Rust, sending gzipped data, and preloading everything caused these improvements.
+In context, `5.2` seconds to load a page is significantly too long to wait for any user, and reducing that to `0.65` seconds will significantly improve the experience for our users.

 ### Appendix